hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 		tar zxvf /root/HPHelionOpenStack_1.0.tgz

-	This creates and populates a `tripleo/` directory within the `work' directory.
+	This creates and populates a `tripleo/` directory within the `root' directory.

 #### Editing the JSON Environment Variables File for Installation #### {#envars}